Welcome to the Vancouver Plan!

 - • Create people-first streets that are safe, attractive, and support people walking, rolling, biking, and taking transit

 - • Support construction and building methods that reduce energy consumption as we move towards a zero carbon city

 - • Support Indigenous, land-based cultural practices, stewardship, and learning

 - • Protect waterfronts and waterways

 - • Make space for nature, protect habitat, and ensure healthy, thriving ecosystems

 - • Design our infrastructure (water, sewer, drainage, shoreline protection) with nature in mind

 - • Plant more trees in areas of the city with limited tree coverage to take advantage of all the natural benefits trees provide.

-Your feedback will be shared with City Council as part of their decision on the Vancouver Plan in June 2022, with more detailed input to be considered as part of the Plan’s future implementation.
+Feedback will be presented to City Council as part of their decision on the Vancouver Plan on July 6, 2022, with more detailed input to be considered as part of the Plan’s future implementation.